 We are born into families not of our choosing.
 So the percentages are kind of against you right there.
-What’s the chance that you will love every single one of your relatives?
+What’s the odds that you will love every single one of your relatives?

 Nil to none.